KnBrckr/picasa-album-uploader/readme.txt

 the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)
 2. This is the second screen shot

-== To Do ==

-* Provide uninstall option to delete plugin settings from database
-* Add i18n support
-* Allow Picasa button icon to be replaced by theme
-* Allow customization of image sizes available in upload screen

 == Changelog ==

 = 0.3 =
 * Created Admin Settings Section on the Media page.
 * Redirect immediately to login screen if user not logged in
+* Add fields to upload screen to set Title, Caption and Description for uploaded file(s).

 = 0.2 =
 * Primary functions of interacting with Picasa and uploading images into WP media complete.